chipmanc/django-stocks/README.md

     pip install django-stocks

-Django-stocks has several dependencies.
-For lxml to be installed, you may need to install libxml2-devel, libxslt-devel, gcc on your system (CentOS).
-For MySQL-python, mysql client will need to be installed.
+Django-stocks has several dependencies, you may be required to install:

+* libxml2-devel
+* libxslt-devel
+* gcc

 As this application uses celery to distribute tasks across multiple nodes, a broker will need to be installed.
 I suggest RabbitMQ, but others are available as well.
 You can read